intel/zephyr.js/docs/pwm.md

 cycles.
 One hardware cycle is the minimum amount of time the hardware supports having the pulse signal on (high).

+Throws an error if pulseWidth is greater than period.

 This version of the API is useful when the duty cycle is what matters (e.g. using the 'analog' model of PWM control described in the [Introduction](#introduction)).
 For example, a period of 2 with a pulse width of